-- 14.6.25 Sprat is a short-lived, small-bodied pelagic schooling species that is relatively abundant in shallow waters.
+- 14.6.26 Sprat is a short-lived, small-bodied pelagic schooling species that is relatively abundant in shallow waters.
 Sprat are an important food resource for a number of commercially important predatory fish, seabirds and marine mammals.
-Sprat themselves primarily feed on copepods, cladocerans, seasquirts, bivalve larvae, mysids and euphausids (Maes and Ollevier 2002; ICES, 2005). - 14.6.26 Spawning of sprat is thought to occur from May to August, peaking in May to June (Coull et al., 1998), with batches of eggs released repeatedly throughout the spawning period (Milligan, 1986).
+Sprat themselves primarily feed on copepods, cladocerans, seasquirts, bivalve larvae, mysids and euphausids (Maes and Ollevier 2002; ICES, 2005). - 14.6.27 Spawning of sprat is thought to occur from May to August, peaking in May to June (Coull et al., 1998).
+Sprat are thought to be intermediate, multiple batch spawners, batches of eggs released repeatedly throughout the spawning period (Heessen et al., 2015; Milligan, 1986).
 Spawning occurs in coastal waters up to 100 km offshore, and in deep basins (Whitehead, 1986; Nissling et al., 2003).
 Once released, the eggs and larvae, which are pelagic, move into coastal nursery areas by larval drift (Hinrichsen et al., 2005; Nissling et al., 2003).
-The study area is recognised by Coull et al. (1998) as being an important nursery ground for sprat, with spawning grounds located nearby. - 14.6.27 Sprat is particularly abundant in shallow areas in the North Sea and is fished commercially, primarily for use in fish meal and as bait (ICES, 2006b).
+Larvae exhibit diel vertical migration in relation to copepod distributions and are most abundant at tidal mixing fronts (Heessen et al., 2015).
+The Study Area is recognised by Coull et al. (1998) as being an important nursery ground for sprat, with spawning grounds located nearby. - 14.6.28 Sprat is particularly abundant in shallow areas in the North Sea and is fished commercially, primarily for use in fish meal and as bait (ICES, 2006b).
 In the central North Sea (ICES Subarea 4b) official landings of sprat in 2018 totalled 179,664 tonnes (ICES, 2019a).
-However, in the ICES rectangle 38E8, sprat is not an important commercial species, with no reported landed weights of sprat for this area (MMO, 2018). - 14.6.28 In Environment Agency TraC surveys in the River Tees, sprat was recorded in all reaches of the river, with the highest relative abundances being recorded in the lower reaches with 10,593 individuals across all years
+However, in the ICES rectangle 38E8, sprat is not an important commercial species, with no reported landed weights of sprat for this area (MMO, 2018a).

-(1981 - 2018), with a further 7,096 individuals recorded in the middle reaches between 1981 and 2015.
+- 14.6.29 In Environment Agency TraC surveys in the River Tees, sprat was recorded in all reaches of the river, with the highest relative abundances being recorded in the lower reaches with 10,593 individuals across all years (1981 - 2018), with a further 7,096 individuals recorded in the middle reaches between 1981 and 2015.
 In the upper reaches, sprat was recorded in only three years: 1986, 1987, and 1996.
-In the lower and middle reaches, sprat was recorded as present in all years sampled, excluding 2002, and represented the highest proportions of fish species found, contributing 41% and 31% to the total proportion of fish, respectively.

-14.6.29 In the North Sea, landings of sprat are dominated by 0-group, 1-group, and 2-group fish, with lengths ranging from 50 - 100 mm (ICES, 2006b).
-The lengths recorded for sprat as part of the TraC surveys in the River Tees are shown in Diagram 14B-19, with the mean length recorded as 61 mm (± std. = 31 mm), with most individuals measuring between 40 mm and 80 mm.
+In the lower and middle reaches, sprat was recorded as present in all years sampled, excluding 2002, and represented the highest proportions of fish species found, contributing 41% and 31% to the total proportion of fish, respectively. - 14.6.30 In the North Sea, landings of sprat are dominated by 0-group, 1-group, and 2-group fish, with lengths ranging from 50 100 mm (ICES, 2006b).
+The lengths recorded for sprat as part of the TraC surveys in the River Tees are shown in Figure 14B-23, with the mean length recorded as 61 mm (± std. = 31 mm), with most individuals measuring between 40 mm and 80 mm.
 The smallest recorded length was 31 mm (recorded in 2010), whilst the largest size recorded was 136 mm, for which one individual was caught in 2015.